AdityaDutt/Music-Genre-Classification/Readme.md

 # Music Genre Classification

-Clasify music into two categores prigessive rock and non-prog rock.
+Clasify music into two categores progessive rock and non-prog rock.

 # Steps to run the project -